ypatra2/credit-score-classification/README.md

 ## Overview

 This repository contains a machine learning pipeline for credit score classification using the Kedro framework.
-It includes data preprocessing, model training with `RandomForestClassifier`, and evaluation steps.
+It includes data preprocessing, model training with `RandomForestClassifier`, and model evaluation.
 The project adheres to best practices in software development and data science for modularity and maintainability.

 ## Rules and Guidelines